erhsparks/app_academy_prepwork/README.md

 ### Final Assessment

-During the fourth and final week of App Academy Prep, we will administer a live assessment to each student.
+After going through the preparatory curriculum, students will take an assessment.
 This assessment is designed to be as similar as possible to the assessments we deliver during the main curriculum.
 Your performance will not count for or against you, but you can expect it to paint a reliable picture of the difficulty of the course.
-If you want to prepare yourself to start App Academy on the right foot (and you should), then plan to re-take the assessment on your own until you can complete it well within the prescribed time limit.
+If you want to prepare yourself to start App Academy on the right foot (and you should), then plan to re-take the assessment on your own until you feel comfortable with the material and can complete it well within the prescribed time limit.